tochibedford/Conway/README.md

 ## Guide
 - For speed, Try reducing browser window size, so less grid cells are created
 - Grid is randomly generated, for now
-- Any cell can be switch on (brought to life) if it's dead, by clicking on it
+- Any cell can be switched on (brought to life) if it's dead, by clicking on it
-- Any cell can be switch off (killed) if it's alive, by clicking on it
+- Any cell can be switched off (killed) if it's alive, by clicking on it